ARM-software/Arm-2D/README.md

 ## 7 Feedback

-As mentioned before, this project aims to explore and demonstrate the possibilities of delivering modern GUI using low-cost and resource constraint micro-controllers.
+Arm-2D aims to become the bridge across **Low-Cost and Resource Constraint Devices** and **High Performance Rich Embedded IoT Edge Devices**, and to provide an unified and user friendly programmers' model.
+We try our best to **enable you moving GUI application among Cortex-M, Cortex-R and Cortex-A platfoms freely and easily**.
 We expect that arm-2d could inspire more similar initiatives and engineering practices.

-Hence, your feedback and thoughts are precious to us.
+Your thoughts and feedback are precious.
 If you can spend some time and try the library, please feel free to leave your thoughts.
 It would be nice to cover the following perspectives:

-- The target industrial segments in which you want to introduce a GUI using Cortex-M processors
+- The target industrial segments in which you want to introduce a GUI using Cortex processors

 - The resources of your platform, such as the size of the RAM, ROM, system frequency, the average power consumption etc.